The Pursuit of the Possible

 Jerome Bruner, p.
 10., The Wonder of Learning Catalogue

 The exhibit is a visual representation of the Reggio Emilia philosophy and a chance for the public to participate in the ongoing dialogue between educators, children, parents and the community.
 Together with a community collaborator, NAREA partners with cities around North America to bring this exhibit to a wide audience.

 The current exhibit is comprised of works from Reggio Emilia children and adults and may take the form of visual, poetic, auditory and kinesthetic works.
 The exhibit may be viewed as individual works with a unique perspective and as a collective story, many individual threads that together weave a cohesive creative narrative.

-Hosted by the Boston Area Reggio Inspired Network, the exhibit will be located at Wheelock College and accompanied by a series of professional development initiatives.
+Hosted by the Boston Area Reggio Inspired Network, the exhibit will be located at Boston University Wheelock College of Education & Human Development, Fenway Campus and accompanied by a series of professional development initiatives.

 Children's Rights Video

 “Infants and children in all places in the world cannot continue to have rights only on paper: the right to have good parents, good housing, good food, good schools, good teachers, and good governments is what they ask for and what is urgently needed.
 If we adults will keep in mind that the children are always the holders of new possibilities and perspectives – and not only in the field of learning and of knowledge – perhaps we will not carelessly dissipate, with guilty nonchalance, the good that they, along with us, possess.”

 Loris Malaguzzi, Letter from Loris Malaguzzi, Innovations in Early Education: The International Emilia Exchange Fall 1992